The Fall Fashion Reset: Letting Go of Last Year’s Version of You

 Most seasonal wardrobe advice focuses on acquisition: what to buy, what trends to try, how to update your look.
 Fall content floods your feed with cozy sweater roundups and boot guides, all suggesting that the transition to autumn is about adding rather than releasing.

 There's a reason fall feels like a natural reset point that has nothing to do with fashion.
 September carries the energy of new beginnings even if you're decades past your last first day of school.
 The weather shift forces physical reorganization as you swap summer clothes for fall pieces.
-This disruption creates an opportunity—you're already touching every item in your closet.
+This disruption creates an opportunity — you're already touching every item in your closet.
 Why not ask harder questions while you're at it?

 The Cultural Pressure to Keep Everything

 We're taught that a mature wardrobe means having pieces for every occasion, building a collection over time, investing in quality that lasts.
-These aren't bad principles, but they can become excuses for keeping clothes that anchor us to outdated versions of ourselves.
+These aren't bad principles, but they become excuses for keeping clothes that anchor us to outdated versions of ourselves.

 That "investment piece" blazer you spent too much on five years ago?
-If you haven't worn it in two years because it represents a professional identity you've deliberately moved away from, it's not serving you—it's haunting you.
+If you haven't worn it in two years because it represents a professional identity you've deliberately moved away from, it's not serving you — it's haunting you.
 The sunk cost isn't the money you spent; it's the closet space and mental energy you're wasting on something that no longer aligns with your life.

 When Seasons Change, People Do Too